IHIS Contract Maintenance Redesign

 American Specialty Health

-Redesigning a legacy contract management system to streamline internal workflows and reduce operational risk
+Redesigning a legacy contract management system to streamline internal workflows with how teams actually input contracts.

 My Role